YuePanEdward/GH-ICP/README.md

-# Iterative Global Similarity Points (IGSP)
+# GH-ICP：Iterative Closest Point algorithm with global optimal matching and hybrid metric
-IGSP is a robust coarse-to-fine pairwise point cloud registration method.
+GH-ICP is a robust coarse-to-fine pairwise point cloud registration method.

 Two key innovative points beyond ICP are:

 1. Global optimal matching (Using Bipartite Graph and KM algorithm)

 2. Hybrid metrics (Using Euclidean distance and feature distance at the same time)

+The earlier conference version of GH-ICP is called Iterative Global Similarity Point (IGSP).

+After the conference, we have improved the original algorithm on its efficiency and robustness.
+Besides, we've done more experiments on more datasets.

+To highlight two key innovative points of the algorithm, we renamed IGSP as GH-ICP.

 ### [Video](https://www.youtube.com/watch?v=DZr-8AceSqA)